 Time.com has an eclipse simulator Enter a location to see how the eclipse will look there

 The only safe way to look directly at the uneclipsed or partially eclipsed Sun is through special-purpose solar filters, such as eclipse glasses or handheld solar viewers, which must be compliant with the ISO 12312-2 safety standard and not scratched or marred.
 It is not safe to look directly at the sun with ordinary sunglasses, no matter how dark; they transmit thousands of times too much sunlight.

 A convenient method for safe viewing of the partially eclipsed Sun is pinhole projection.
 Simply pass sunlight through a small opening (for example, a hole punched in an index card) and project an image of the sun onto a nearby surface, such as another card, a wall, or the ground.
 No special equipment needed!
 Cross the outstretched, slightly open fingers of one hand over the outstretched, slightly open fingers of the other.
 Then, with your back to the sun, look at your hands’ shadow on the ground.
 The little spaces between your fingers will project a grid of small images on the ground.
-During the partial phases of the solar eclipse, these images will reveal the Sun’s crescent shape.
+During the partial phases of the solar eclipse, these images will reveal the sun’s crescent shape.
+A colander or spaghetti strainer will also work; every hole will project a crescent.
 Or look at the shadows of leaves on the ground.
 The tiny spaces between the leaves will act as pinhole projectors, dappling the ground with images of the crescent sun.